Lightning Photography Guide (2024)

 ‘Knowing’ a storm can help in this regard.
 An educated guess can be made as to the direction the storm is heading.
 The region of the storm where lightning is most likely to occur can also be guessed at.
 Then you just hope the storm is slow moving and long lasting enough for you to be able to position yourself accordingly.
 You just have to hope there’s some visual interest when you get there.

-Therefore I find that the best strategy is not to chase per se.
+Here in the UK, I find that the best strategy is not to chase per se.
 Instead I position myself beforehand where I have a composition in mind in an area where storms are forecast to track over.
 Rarely will a storm be so kind but this is when knowing where storms occur most often and then getting to know that area pays dividends.
 For example, MCSs in the summer months frequently make their way over from the continent to the southern shores of the UK.
 They then track north east in the direction of Kent and East Anglia.
 CAMs (Convection Allowing Models) are so good now that they can predict roughly when and where a storm is likely to occur.
 You can and should use this guidance to your benefit.

 location knowledge